vishnumenon/Fluzzle/README.md

 Fluzzle
 =======

-A simple Flat-UI based Game template, for your own puzzle games
+Fluzzle is a simple template for creating single-page puzzle games with a flat UI.
+To use:

+For some example games, see this blog post: